jannikmi/multivar_horner/paper/paper.md

 # Acknowledgements

-Thanks to Michael Hecht and Steve Schmerler for valuable input enabling this publication.
+Thanks to Michael Hecht (Max Planck Institute of Molecular Cell Biology and Genetics) and Steve Schmerler (Helmholtz-Zentrum Dresden-Rossendorf) for valuable input enabling this publication.

 TODO Reviewer and editor contributions, like any other contributions, should be acknowledged in the repository.